Food Serving Sizes

 It is important to get the portion sizes correct if you goal is to get the best possible results.

-in order to lose weight and keep it off.
+It is not necessary to permanently count calories in order to lose weight and keep it off.
 However, it is a useful technique to use in order to determine the correct food serving sizes for you.

 It is best to count calories for all of your meals for perhaps the first week.
 Whilst doing this, make a mental note of the approximate food portion sizes so you can ensure you select the correct amount in the future.

-Calorie counting doesn’t work as a long-term strategy simply because the body’s metabolism adjusts to changing food intakes over time.
+Calorie counting doesn't work as a long-term strategy simply because the body's metabolism adjusts to changing food intakes over time.
 This means, if you eat less, your metabolism slows down.
 By the same token, if you eat more, your metabolism speeds up.
-This is one reason why having a
+This is one reason why having a 'Treat Day' is beneficial.

 The goal of any meal is to simply make you feel satisfied, not full.
 The meal only needs to sustain you for the next 2-3 hours until the next meal.
 Geting your food serving sizes correct is such an important strategy.